marcos-velasquez/quill-file-resize/README.md

 # Quill ImageResize Module

-A module for Quill rich text editor to allow images to be resized.
+A module for Quill rich text editor to allow images/videos to be resized.

 Also see [quill-image-drop-module](https://github.com/kensnyder/quill-image-drop-module),
 a module that enables copy-paste and drag/drop for Quill.